nadiia-tsytsylina/healthy-hub/README.md

    and calories in charts for last month or last year;
 8. Settings page - the private page where user can update his profile information;
-9. Recommended food page - the private page with recommended food;
+9. Recommended food page - the private page with recommended food info;

 ## Technology stack